Can a smartphone app ease student depression and anxiety?

 Summary

-This study tests whether a smartphone app called Safe Haven can help college students feel less depressed, anxious, and stressed.
-About 68 undergraduates in Taiwan will either use the app plus standard campus care, or just standard care.
-The app includes daily mood tracking, weekly check-ins, and educational tips.
-Researchers will compare the two groups after 3 months to see if the app improves mental health.
+This study tests whether a smartphone app called Safe Haven can help college students feel less depressed, anxious, or stressed.
+About 68 undergraduates will either use the app plus standard campus care, or just standard care alone.
+The app includes daily mood tracking, weekly check-ins, and tips to improve mental health.
+Researchers will compare the two groups after 3 months to see if the app makes a real difference.

 Disclaimer Read more